aakrati-123/Cab-booking-system-/README.md

 # Cab-booking-system-
-its a cab booking system near LPU(lovely professional university) , using python GUI .
+its a cab booking system within LPU(lovely professional university) , using python GUI .